Some people may also call them a Beaglepoo, Beagledoodle, or even a Beapoo.

 Poogles may be affected by diseases common to its parent breeds.

-According to the Poodle Club of America, diseases affecting Poodles include hyperadrenocorticism, eye diseases, epilepsy, hypothyroidism, and patellar luxation.
+Diseases affecting Poodles include hyperadrenocorticism, eye diseases, epilepsy, hypothyroidism, and patellar luxation.

 The National Beagle Club of America reports Beagles to have a predilection for eye disorders, hypothyroidism, epilepsy, and luxating patellas.